bredele/lego/Readme.md

  -->
 ### brick is declarative

-Data interpolation is not all.
-You also can extend existing DOM attributes or even create new ones.
+You also can extend existing DOM attributes or even create new ones with plugins.

 ```js
 var user = brick('<a href="bredele"></a>');